-The FY 2012 State, Foreign Operations, and Related Programs Appropriations bill as marked up by the Subcommittee makes morally unacceptable, even deadly cuts to poverty-focused humanitarian and development assistance.
-These cuts will undermine integral human development, poverty reduction initiatives, and stability in the world's poorest countries and communities.
-They could also weaken our long-term security, since poverty and hopelessness can provide a fertile ground for the growth of instability, conflict and terrorism.
+As you take up FY 2012 State, Foreign Operations, and Related Programs Appropriations, we urge you to avoid morally unacceptable, even deadly cuts to poverty-focused humanitarian and development assistance.
+The House Subcommittee mark makes cuts that will undermine integral human development, poverty reduction initiatives, and stability in the world's poorest countries and communities.
+They could also weaken our long-term security, since poverty and hopelessness can lead to instability, conflict and terrorism.